 Note: In the text, we commonly refer to the ObjectManager.
-However, in your code, you should always use the ObjectManagerInterface if you need an instance of the ObjectManagerInterface if you need an instance of the ObjectManagerInterface.
+However, in your code, you should always use the ObjectManagerInterface if you need an instance of the Object Manager injected.

 To explicitly retrieve an object instance use the get () method: